Relating the modular Hamiltonian to two-point functions: Free scalar fields

 for all $f,g \in S$.
-The Hilbert space of the theory is then constructed as the usual symmetric Fock space over this one-particle Hilbert space, but we only need the one-particle Hilbert space $\mathcal{H}$ in the following.
-In particular, for a pure state we may choose $K f = f$ and have

-which we will employ in the following.
-The symmetry of $\mu$ and the antisymmetric of $\sigma$ also entail that
+Complex multiplication in $\mathcal{H}$ is defined by $\mathi f = I f$, which entails in particular that $\mu(f, g) = \sigma(f, I g)$.
+The full Hilbert space of the theory is then constructed as the usual symmetric Fock space over this one-particle Hilbert space, but we only need the one-particle Hilbert space $\mathcal{H}$ in the following.
+The symmetry of $\mu$ and the antisymmetry of $\sigma$ also entail that

-Note that a mixed state can always be represented as a pure state on a larger Hilbert space (so-called purification)~\cite[Ch.~4]{petz1990}.
 The relations~\eqref{eq:complex_structure_sigma_mu} easily yield that $I^\dagger = - I$, where the adjoint is computed either with respect to the full complex scalar product or its real part $\mu$.
 We note that the construction of a state (and thus a complex structure) in a general spacetime is a non-trivial task, see for example the recent Refs.~\cite{gerardwrochna2020,muchoeckl2022,sanchezsanchezschrohe2023,islamstrohmaier2024,derezinskigass2024} and the many references therein.